 Roger Keith & Sons Insurance Agency Scholarship

 Established in 2008, with the desire to give back to the community by offering local residents the opportunity to embarck on a worth profession that will facilitate a higher quality of healthcare in the Brockton area, two scholarhsip will be awarded annually to students who maintain a cumulative GPA of 3.4 or higher.
 These individuals should excel in clinical enviorment white consistently showing compassion in patient care .
-A scholarship will be awarded to one day and one weekend/evening student upon completion of their first year.
+A scholarship will be awarded to two student upon completion of their first year.

 Virginia A. Billings Memorial Scholarship

-A scholarship will be awarded to one day student and one weekend /evening student.
+A scholarship will be awarded to two students.
 Students will be selected by the Scholarship Committe followinng the criteria set by Robert Billings.
 The scholarship is limited to students who meet the following criteria:

 - Currently enrolled in the School of Nursing with a GPA of 3.0 or higher